-Scholarships will be awarded to students pursuing courses of study for careers related to the electric industry, such as an electrical technician (field service technician, wind turbine maintenance, power plant maintenance, etc.), electrical engineer or other engineering disciplines, mathematics, science, energy management, or other closely related fields.
+Scholarships will be awarded to students pursuing courses of study for careers related to the electric industry, such as an electrical technician (field service technician, wind turbine maintenance, power plant maintenance, etc.), electrical engineer or other engineering disciplines, mathematics, science, energy management, or other related fields such as accounting.

 These awards may be renewed for up to three additional years or until a bachelor’s degree is earned, whichever occurs first.
 Renewal is contingent upon satisfactory academic performance in a full-time course of study and continuation of the program by MRES.